 Self-care is a lifelong habit and culture.

-It is the practice of individuals looking after their own health using based on the knowledge and information available to them.
+It is the practice of individuals looking after their own health using the knowledge and information available to them.
 It is a decision-making process that empowers individuals to look after their own health efficiently and conveniently, in collaboration with health and social care professionals as needed.

 - Making healthy lifestyle choices - being physically active and eating healthily